Dyson V11 Torque Drive vs. Outsize

 Are you cleaning areas above floors?
 I wouldn’t recommend the Outsize because of its weight.
 I tried using it to clean this vertical portion of our dining chair, and my arm was on fire after just a few minutes.

-It’s more bearable cleaning floors but feels heavier than the Torque Drive.
+It’s more bearable to clean floors, but it feels heavier than the Torque Drive.

 Similarities between the Dyson V11 Torque Drive and Outsize

-We’ll look at the similarities of the Torque Drive and Outsize here, and there are plenty.
+We’ll examine the similarities between the Torque Drive and Outsize here, and there are plenty.

-- Framework/Design: If you look at the overall design, these two vacuums are similar, with the same trigger, dustbin/filter placement, and adjustable gates on the nozzle.
+1. Framework/Design: Overall, these two vacuums are similar, with the same trigger, dustbin/filter placement, and adjustable gates on the nozzle.
 The Outsize is just massive.

-- Sealed system: Both vacuums have a sealed system and passed the five-micron fog test, where it didn’t leak.
+3. Sealed system: Both vacuums have a sealed system and passed the five-micron fog test, where they didn’t leak.

-- Interchangeable tools: You can use these products as a handheld or stick vacuum with their interchangeable tools.
+6. Interchangeable tools: You can use these products as handheld or stick vacuums with interchangeable tools.
 What you’ll get will vary depending on the variant.

-- Battery capacity: Each utilizes a 3600 mAh Li-ion battery, but the Outsize runs longer based on tests.
+7. Battery capacity: Each uses a 3600 mAh Li-ion battery, but the Outsize runs longer in tests.

-- LCD screen: Behind the motor of each vacuum is a dynamic LCD screen that shows the current power setting, battery status (along with the time left), and error codes.
+8. LCD screen: Behind the motor of each vacuum is a dynamic LCD screen that displays the current power setting, battery status (including time left), and error codes.

 Differences between the V11 Outsize and Torque Drive